nvpro-samples/nvpro_core/nvvk/README.md

 ### class **nvvk::DescriptorSetContainer**

-Container class that stores allocated DescriptorSets as well as reflection, layout and pool
+Container class that stores allocated DescriptorSets as well as reflection, layout and pool for a single `VkDescripterSetLayout`.

 Example:
 ~~~ C++